lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

 * To fit the model need *loadings*, $\mathbf{W}$, and latent variables, $\mathbf{Z}$.

-* Can use least squares (leads to *matrix factorization* and recommender systems.
+* Can use least squares (leads to *matrix factorization* and recommender systems).

 * Recommender systems most elements of $\mathbf{x}_i$ are missing.

 # Probability

-* In PCA and factor analysis the unknown latent factors are dealt with through a probability distribution.
-They are each assumed to be drawn from a zero mean, unit variance normal distribution.
-This leaves the factor loadings to be estimated.
-For PCA the maximum likelihood solution for the factor loadings can be shown to be given by the *eigenvalue decomposition* of the data covariance matrix.
-This is algorithmically simple and convenient, although slow to compute for very large data sets with many features and many subjects.
-The eigenvalue problem can also be derived from many other starting points: e.g. the directions of maximum variance in the data or finding a latent space that best preserves inter-point distances between the data, or the optimal linear compression of the data given a linear reconstruction.
-These many and varied justifications for the eigenvalue decomposition may account for the popularity of PCA.
-Indeed, there is even an interpretation for Google's original PageRank algorithm (which computed the *smallest* eigenvector of the internet's linkage matrix) as seeking the dominant principal component of the web.[^pagerankinterpretation]

-[^pagerankinterpretation]: The interpretation requires you to think of the web as a series of web pages in a high dimensional space where distances between web pages are computed by moving along the links (in either direction).
-The PageRank is the one dimensional space that best preserves those distances in the sense of an L1 norm.
-The interpretation works because the smallest eigenvalue of the linkage matrix is the *largest* eigenvalue of the inverse of the linkage matrix.
-The inverse linkage matrix (which would be impossible to compute) embeds similarities between pages according to how far apart they are via a random walk along the linkage matrix.

-* Characterizing users according to past buying behavior and combining this with characteristics about products, is key to making good recommendations and returning useful search results.
-Further advances can be made if we understand the context of a particular session.
-For example, if a user is buying Christmas presents and searches for a dress, then it could be the case that the user is willing to spend a little more on the dress than in normal circumstances.
-Characterizing these effects requires more data and more complex algorithms.
-However, in domains such a search we are normally constrained by the speed with which we need to return results.
-Accounting for each of these factors while returning results with acceptable latency is a particular challenge.
+* PCA and factor analysis the unknown latent factors are dealt with through a probability distribution.

+* Assume these "unknowns" are  drawn from a zero mean, unit variance normal distribution.

+* That implies a particular *probability* density for data (PDF).

+* The PDF has parameters depending on factor loadings to be estimated.

+# Maximum Likelihood

+* Fit model by "maximising likelihood of data" under the PDF.

+* Maxium likelihood for  PCA is the *eigenvalue decomposition* of the data covariance matrix.

+* Algorithmically simple and convenient, but slow to compute for very large data sets with many features and many subjects.

 # Principal Component Analysis